ichezhia/389Rspring19/assignments/10_Crypto_II/writeup/README.md

 This created the `signature.txt.asc` file.
 This file is included in this directory.

 ### Part 2 (30 Pts)
 I ran the given 2 commands, which made a new image file each.
-Then `bash fix.sh` ran the given script.
-Both files made, along with the original are included in this directory.
+Then I did `bash fix.sh` to run the given script.
+Both files made, along with the original, are included in this directory.

 Both images seem to be grainier greyed out versions of the original image.
 CBC is grainier, looking like a TV screen that is when you are on a channel that does not exist.
 ECB is somewhat recognizable in terms of the original image.